 Note that when cueing is set up and activated, the output of audio files that you are previewing in the browser is also heard through the Cue Out.

 A Track Delay control is available for every track in Live.
 The control allows delaying or pre-delaying the output of tracks in milliseconds in order to compensate for human, acoustic, hardware and other real-world delays.

 This section of the interface can be shown or hidden using its respective Mixer Section selector.

 We do not recommend changing track delays on stage, as it could result in undesirable clicks or pops in the audio signal.
-Micro-offsets in Session View clips can be achieved using the nudge buttons in the Clip View (see 8.1.5), however track delays can be used in the Arrangement View for such offsets.
+Micro-offsets in Session View clips can be achieved using the Nudge Backward/Forward buttons in the Clip View (see 8.1.5), however track delays can be used in the Arrangement View for such offsets.